-- Sight words and high-frequency words – Sight words are slightly complex words that cannot be easily decoded or sounded out but are part of a child’s everyday vocabulary (for example, “who” and “why”).
+Sight words are slightly complex words that cannot be easily decoded or sounded out but are part of a child’s everyday vocabulary (for example, “who” and “why”).
 High-frequency words are those that are often encountered in reading and conversation.

 (Source: Reading Eggs)

-Make Learning Fun by Playing Reading and Writing Games
+Make Learning Fun By Playing Reading And Writing Games

 Seven-year-olds are likely in Year 1 or Year 2 of primary school and have just begun their reading and writing journey.
 They are also becoming more aware of the world around them and may be more curious about the things they see and hear.
 As a parent, you can channel their natural curiosity and playfulness into fun and interesting ways to develop their reading and writing skills.